akashdip2001/POSTER-DESIGNING/README.md

 https://synapse1-0.vercel.app/

 # Follow some guidelines for making poster for below mentioned events.
 The guidelines are
-- Download Pinterest app and search for minimalist posters
+- Download Pinterest app and search for minimalist posters.
-- Use minimalist fonts (example  TT commons, inter, Montserrat,gilroy etc)search in  Google fonts also
+- Use minimalist fonts (example  TT commons, inter, Montserrat,gilroy etc)search in  Google fonts also.
-- Use relatable color theme  suppose for Christmas red (Santa's cloth) and dark blue(Christmas night) is very obvious
+- Use relatable color theme  suppose for Christmas red (Santa's cloth) and dark blue(Christmas night) is very obvious .
-- Also use square frame for poster like instagram posts   because square frame fits everywhere
+- Also use square frame for poster like instagram posts   because square frame fits everywhere.
-- Minimalism is the most important thing
+- Minimalism is the most important thing.
+- You have to make a readme file and attach the ticket in your contributed folder.

 # During Submission you must submit the readme file where you fill your details about your submission.